Faculty and Staff Guidance

 Back to Campus Checklist

-- Upload your vaccination card to COVID Navigator before returning to campus or if you do not plan to get vaccinated, review the testing requirements for unvaccinated individuals below.
+- Upload your negative test, vaccination card, and booster to COVID Navigator before returning to campus.
+(If you do not plan to get vaccinated or boosted, review the regular testing requirements.)
 Employees will need to access COVID Navigator via this secure link and should not download or use the COVID Navigator mobile app.
 Please be aware that it will take 24 hours before your vaccination status has been processed and your card will be activated.
 If your card is not activated, you will not be permitted to enter campus.

 - Get IT support.
 If you are in need of desktop support, schedule an appointment here.
 If you need technology support, please submit a TDX ticket and a tech will contact you.